ddiem-ri-4D/epiTCR/README.md

 ```
 given that:
 - `--testfile` is a CSV file containing columns for TCR, epitipe and/or full length MHC reported by IMGT.
 See [example input file](data/splitData/withMHC/test/test01.csv).
-- `--model_file` specifies the full path of the file with trained model, should be a pickle files.
+- `--modelfile` specifies the full path of the file with trained model, should be a pickle files.
 Default model as `models/rdforestWithMHCModel.pickle`.
 - `--chain` specifies the chain(s) to use (ce, cem).
 Options for this parameter are `ce` (cdr3b+epitope) and `cem` (cdr3b+epitope+mhc).
 Default as `ce`.

 ## Prediction output